dougiegee/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Specialization Repository
+###Specialization Repository
-just my first repository seeing how this works.
+* just my first repository seeing how this works.
+* seeing if i can get the readme to show up on the hub